 Add the following text at P.32 l.3.

 If the device receives a TC IE that is belonged to a new L2R mesh whose MT needs to be stored but has not been created yet, it creates its MT.
 Then the L2R sublayer notifies the next higher layer with L2RLME-NOTIFICATION.indication with the code NEW_MESH_FOUND.
-When the next higher layer receive this notification, it may search the MTs and scan L2R-D IE by issuing the L2RLME-PAN-SCAN.request with the destination address set to the address of the device from which the TC IE of the new mesh was received. .
+When the next higher layer receive this notification, it may search the MTs and scan L2R-D IE by issuing the L2RLME-PAN-SCAN.request with the mesh root address set base on the Mesh Root Address field retrieved from which the TC IE of the new mesh was received. .
 When the device receives the response L2R-D IE, it updates the MT entry.
 When l2rMeshSelection is TRUE and l2rSwitchMesh is TRUE, the device adds the mesh root address of the new L2R mesh to the mesh root address list if this L2R mesh has a same mesh ID as the desired mesh ID.

 Modify the table 37 and add the text as follow.